Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Annapurna Base Camp Trek Itinerary

-Day 1 | Drive from Kathmandu to Pokhara (820 m).
+Day 1 | Drive from Kathmandu to Pokhara

-Our journey toward the Annapurna Base Camp begins in Kathmandu at an altitude of 820m.
+Our journey toward the Annapurna Base Camp begins in Kathmandu at an altitude of 1,400 m.
 From here, we will drive towards the city of Pokhara on a tourist bus.
 Covering a total of 200 kilometers, the drive takes us past diverse landscapes along a hilly road.
 While on this route, we will get a glimpse into the everyday lifestyle of the Nepali people.

 After crossing through several small towns, we will arrive at Pokhara in the evening.
 Here we will get to our hotel, rest our bags, and explore the city for a few hours.
 After exploration, we will get back to our hotel, have dinner, and get to our room for a proper rest.

-Flight Time:
+Drive Time:

 Place: